Tex Winter: Early life

-Winter was born on February 25, 1922, near Wellington, Texas, (a fact which later provided him with his nickname when his family moved to California) 15 minutes after twin sister Mona Francis.
-He grew up in an unpainted shack just outside of Wellington, located in the Texas panhandle, during the Dust Bowl.
-The Winter family moved to Lubbock, Texas, in 1929, where his mechanic father died of an infection after being speared by a marlin while fishing, when Tex was seven or eight years old.
+Winter was born on February 25, 1922, near Wellington, Texas, 15 minutes after twin sister Mona Francis.
+Winter grew up in an unpainted shack just outside of Wellington, located in the Texas panhandle, during the Dust Bowl.
+The Winter family moved to Lubbock, Texas in 1929.
+Winter's father was a mechanic.
+When Winter was seven or eight years old living in Lubbock, his father died from an infection after being speared by a marlin while fishing.
+Winter's older brother Ernest Winter became a father figure to Winter.
+Winter had to work while in elementary school to help feed his family, one such job being to collect boxes for a local baker in exchange for day-old bread.

-Winter had to work while in elementary school to help his family, one such job being to collect boxes for a local baker in exchange for day-old bread.
-In 1936, Winter and his sister moved to Huntington Park, California with their mother, who would work as a clothing store sales manager.
-His older football star brother Ernest remained in Texas to finish high school, while his older sister Elizabeth had already married and moved to California first and encouraged them to move there.
+In 1936, Winter moved with his mother and twin sister to Huntington Park, California.
+His older sister Elizabeth had already married and earlier moved to California, and encouraged them to join her there.
+Winter's mother worked in Huntington Park as a clothing store sales manager.
+Winter's older brother Ernest was a football star in high school, and remained in Texas to finish high school.
 Winter worked on a truck farm when he first arrived in California, bringing overripe fruit home to the family.
+His Texas birth and drawl was the source of Winter's later nickname "Tex", given to him after his family moved to California.

-While attending Huntington Park High School, the Loyola University of Los Angeles (now Loyola Marymount University) basketball team practiced at his high school.
-Winter carefully studied coach Jimmy Needles’s reverse action offense, which was an early template of the later triangle offense.
+Winter played three years on Huntington Park High School's basketball team.
+While Winter was attending Huntington Park, the Loyola University of Los Angeles (now Loyola Marymount University) basketball team practiced at his high school.
 Along with Phil Woolpert and Pete Newell, Winter was a ball boy for Loyola University.
+Winter carefully studied Loyola coach Jimmy Needles’s reverse action offense, which was an early template of the later triangle offense.
 Both Woolpert and Newell would become Hall of Fame head coaches.